 Chive flowers are beautiful little frilly puff-balls in the loveliest shade of lavender — and they’re edible, adding a subtle chive flavor and a pretty burst of texture and color.

-This salad came together in less than 15 minutes — so fresh, bright and crisp — I didn’t even wait for it to marinate, although the chilled leftovers the next day were amazing.
+Cucumber Radish Salad comes together in less than 15 minutes — so fresh, bright and crisp — I didn’t even wait for it to marinate, although the chilled leftovers the next day were amazing.